iamkkthegeek/Vagrant/README.md

 [Download's Page](https://www.virtualbox.org/)

+#### Note: Use older version if the above versions are not compatable with each other

 ### Tips :

 1.If you wish to use VirtualBox on Windows, you must ensure that Hyper-V is not enabled on Windows.
 You can turn off the feature by running this Powershell command: